 Data Egress Cloud Costs for Azure and AWS – Understanding Bandwidth, Egress and Data Transfer

 When businesses move to a major public cloud provider, there is often a question raised around how much data will be transferred between platforms and the data egress cloud costs associated.
-It’s an important factor, as moving data out of the cloud platform or even between different data centres or regions can have applicable charges (called Egress Charges) related to this data.
+It’s an important factor, as moving data out of the cloud platform or even between different data centres or regions can have applicable charges (called Egress Charges or Egress Fees) related to this data.

 One of the biggest problems is that it can often be difficult to determine how much and which data types will fit into this bracket of Data Egress charges and what is considered to be Ingress or inbound data.
 Data Egress implies the movement of data across a particular network boundary or platform whilst Ingress is data traffic that enters the boundary of the same network.

 Data Transfers – Moving Data to the Cloud

 Both major cloud providers encourage businesses to migrate data to their platform and for this reason, they both offer free inbound data transfer to all services in all regions.
 This can in fact help to overcome any initial financial hurdles when migrating to a cloud service, particularly if the business has accumulated a large amount of data and require a large storage requirement when migrating.

 The charges for data transfer begin to take effect as data traverses across the cloud providers global network, as it consumes their infrastructure such as dark fibre and connectivity between regions, continents and/or availability zones.

 For the purposes of this blog, we are going to set some perquisites whereby the cloud platform in question is based within Europe and that the pricing evaluation will be based on transfers between other regions or to the public internet.
 Similar pricing structures apply for other regions but will vary in costs per Gb transferred.

 Data Egress Cloud Charges – Internet Egress, Data Transfer Out